vizui/designpatterns/CONTRIBUTING.md

 - `draft: false` True to hide the pattern from the navigation, false to show

 #### Starting pattern template
 In the markdown files, sections are added with specific markup.
-This template shows which
+This template includes the necessary markup to get started.
 ```
 ---
 title: Buttons